TosbackCgusBridge-Bot/CGUs-versions/Jpost/Privacy Policy.md

-1. 1.**Scope of Services:** These Terms of Service are the biding agreement between The Jerusalem Post Ltd., a duly incorporate Israeli corporation, whose principal place of business is Jerusalem, Israel (âThe Jerusalem Postâ) and Yourself, an individual or a person acting on behalf of a corporation or organization which authorized you in order to enter into these terms of service (âYouâ).
-For the purpose of these Terms of Service, the term âServiceâ shall refer to any of the following services provided by The Jerusalem Post, as described in this clause, including any of their features.
+1. 1.**Scope of Services:** These Terms of Service are the biding agreement between The Jerusalem Post Ltd., a duly incorporate Israeli corporation, whose principal place of business is Jerusalem, Israel (“The Jerusalem Post”) and Yourself, an individual or a person acting on behalf of a corporation or organization which authorized you in order to enter into these terms of service (“You”).
+For the purpose of these Terms of Service, the term “Service” shall refer to any of the following services provided by The Jerusalem Post, as described in this clause, including any of their features.
     1. 1.1**News &.
-Updates:** The Jerusalem Post shall provide You with access to articles, news updates, opinion columns and other content, all through its website located at http://www.jpost.com (âWebsiteâ).
+Updates:** The Jerusalem Post shall provide You with access to articles, news updates, opinion columns and other content, all through its website located at http://www.jpost.com (“Website”).
 Such content shall be provided either by The Jerusalem Post or by chosen affiliates and 3rd parties, where marked as such.
     2. 1.2**Blogs and Commentary:** The Jerusalem Post shall provide You with access to blog posts, videos and other media made by selected 3rd parties. such content is brought at the sole responsibility and liability of such 3rd Parties.
     3. 1.3**User Submissions, Including Comments:** The Jerusalem Post shall provide You with an option to contribute and post Your commentary in regards to News, Updates, Blogs or other users contributions or commentaries.
-    4. 1.4**Premium Content:** The Jerusalem Post shall provide You with additional content, commentary and information, all defined as âPremium Contentâ including online editions of the daily "Jerusalem Post" electronic paper, and a selection of exclusive articles from "The Jerusalem Report," The Jerusalem Post's youth magazine "Dash," The Jerusalem Post's "Christian Edition," an easy-Hebrew magazine "Ivrit,", The Jerusalem Post's weekend magazines and more.
+    4. 1.4**Premium Content:** The Jerusalem Post shall provide You with additional content, commentary and information, all defined as “Premium Content” including online editions of the daily "Jerusalem Post" electronic paper, and a selection of exclusive articles from "The Jerusalem Report," The Jerusalem Post's youth magazine "Dash," The Jerusalem Post's "Christian Edition," an easy-Hebrew magazine "Ivrit,", The Jerusalem Post's weekend magazines and more.
 Such access shall be made against payments and fees, as as described in these Terms of Service
     5. 1.5**Newsletter:** The Jerusalem Post shall provide You with an option to receive timely updates through Electronic mail, including promotional offers and other relevant information.
         1. 1.5.1**Registration:** In order to register to the Newsletter, You will be required to enter some relevant information, so that The Jerusalem Post may provide You with better services and promotional activity.
         2. 1.5.2**Authentication:** Following the Registration process, an email will be sent to Your email box to confirm and authenticate that You requested to register to the Newsletter.